Skip to content

 Basic

-Bunup automatically generates TypeScript declaration files for entry points that contain exports.
-CLI entries and other files without exports are skipped.
+Bunup automatically generates TypeScript declaration files for all TypeScript entry points that require them.
+Files that do not contain exports, or for which declarations are unnecessary, are skipped.

 Declaration Splitting